lidofinance/scripts/tests/README.md

 Snapshot tests work as follows:

-1) Go over some protocol use scenario (e. g. stake by use + oracle report)
+1) Go over some protocol use scenario (e.g. stake by use + oracle report)
 2) Store the snapshot along the steps
 3) Revert the chain changes
 4) Execute the vote